-Israeli environment minister says Iran caused oil spill that coated Israel coastline
+Israeli environment minister says Iran caused oil spill that coated country’s coastline

 The investigation into the oil spill has been underway since mid-February, when massive amounts of sticky black tar appeared along Israel’s 120-mile shoreline.
 Thousands of volunteers continue to clean the beaches and rocks of up to 1,000 tons of tar.
 Teams are racing to save turtles, mammals and birds from a sludgy coating.

-At least one 55-foot fin whale died of tar poisoning, and health officials slapped a temporary ban on sea food from the area.
+At least one 55-foot fin whale died of tar poisoning, and health officials slapped a temporary ban on seafood from the area.

 The spill also spread north to Lebanon, where the Tyre Coast Nature Reserve serves as an important nesting site for endangered loggerhead and green sea turtles.

 Officials said many of the large, visible patches of tar and oil had been scrubbed from the coast.
 But the complete cleanup was expected to take several months, possibly years.
-The government on Thursday approved an emergency allocation of almost $14 million for the cleanup.
+The government has approved an emergency allocation of almost $14 million for the effort.

 The spill is believed to have occurred in early February, more than two weeks before the oil was discovered ashore.
 Investigators, with help from oceanographic agencies in the United States and Europe, have examined imagery of the sea lanes to identify ships in the area, narrowing vessels of interest down to a shortlist.